How to Protect Your Email Account

 Close-up view of the laptop keyboard

-Two-factor authentication may help secure not only your email account but your other social media accounts, financial accounts, and more.
+Two-factor authentication may help secure your email, social media, financial, and other accounts.
 This technique works by confirming a sign-in via another trusted device or platform.
 For example, if you're attempting to enter your Gmail, you may select to verify the login using your smartphone.

-Alternatively, you may utilize security keys, have codes texted to you, or use an authenticator software like Authy or Google Authenticator.
-This extra layer of protection makes it that much tougher for a hostile actor to access your email account, even if they know both your email address and password for login.
+Alternatively, you may utilise security keys, have codes texted to you, or use authenticator software like Authy or Google Authenticator.
+This extra layer of protection makes it much tougher for a hostile actor to access your email account, even if they know your email address and password for login.

 5. Use Antivirus Software on Your Devices

-The lady on the laptop wearing a face mask
+The lady on the laptop is wearing a face mask

-While all antivirus solutions vary, respectable providers may conduct frequent scans of your device to discover and eradicate harmful malware to keep you secure.
-Cybercriminals regularly attempt to distribute malware via email, whether it is via malicious attachments or links; thus, having an antivirus application running will help block such harmful software from infecting your device.
+While all antivirus solutions vary, respectable providers may conduct frequent scans of your device to discover and eradicate harmful malware and keep you secure.
+Cybercriminals regularly attempt to distribute malware via email, whether via malicious attachments or links; thus, running an antivirus application will help prevent such harmful software from infecting your device.

-Antivirus applications may also block thieves from compromising your email account via the use of malware.
-So, regardless of the angle by which malware is being exploited, having an antivirus product in place may help you keep your email account secure.
+Antivirus applications may also block thieves from compromising your email account via malware.
+So, regardless of the angle by which malware is being exploited, having an antivirus product in place may help keep your email account secure.

 6. Update Your Apps Regularly